emmaod1999/Banks_at_risk/README.md

 This is the code for the research presented in "Banks at Risk: Materially Increasing Risk Due to Financed Nature Degradation" available at: [INSERT LINK HERE]

 The code was written on a Windows 11 Home Operating System (OS Build: 22631.3880) using JetBrains PyCharm 2023.2.4 and Python 3.9.13.
+No non-standard hardware is required.
+Install time on a "normal" computer should be minimal.

 The financial data is not included here to keep the banks used in the paper anonymous but can be gathered in Pillar 3 reporting from banks in Table CQ4 and CQ5.
 The template for the format of the data is in the financial_data folder in the financial_data_no_K.csv file and the file should populated with relevant Bank data.
 A demo file is included with example bank data to run the analysis.